wangxin/SONiC/doc/acl/Everflow-test-plan.md

 ### Scope
 The test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is not to test specific SAI API, but functional testing of Everflow on SONIC system, making sure that traffic flows correctly, according to BGP routes advertised by BGP peers of SONIC switch, and the LAG configuration.
+The purpose of the test is not to test specific SAI API, but functional testing of Everflow on SONiC system, making sure that traffic flows correctly, according to BGP routes advertised by BGP peers of SONIC switch, and the LAG configuration.

 NOTE: Everflow+LAG test will be able to run **only** in the testbed specifically created for LAG.